graphprotocol/research/specs/data-model.md

 ### 1.2.3 Mappings
 Mappings define how data from blockchains are processed, transformed and loaded via one or more database transactions.
 Mappings are executed in a WASM runtime, and are akin to smart contracts in that nodes in The Graph build consensus around the outputs of running a mapping with a given set of inputs.

-### 1.2.4 Package Manifest
+### 1.2.4 Subgraph Manifest
-The Package Manifest is an IPLD spec-compliant YAML file which specifies the *Schema*, *Data Sources* and *Mappings* of a package.
+The Subgraph Manifest is an IPLD spec-compliant YAML file which specifies the *Schema*, *Data Sources* and *Mappings* of a subgraph.

-### 1.2.5 Package IDs
+### 1.2.5 Subgraph IDs
-Package definitions are immutable, even though the actual data ingested may grow -- each package manifest is hashed in its IPLD canonical serialized form, to produce a unique ID.
+Subgraph definitions are immutable, even though the actual data ingested may grow -- each subgraph manifest is hashed in its IPLD canonical serialized form, to produce a unique ID.
 Nodes in the peer-to-peer network use this ID to communicate who is indexing and caching what data, as well as route queries through the network.
-The self-certifying nature of package IDs also make them useful for providing attestations and filing disputes.
+The self-certifying nature of subgraph IDs also make them useful for providing attestations and filing disputes.

 ### 1.2.6 Domains
-Package IDs can also be associated with a name in the Graph Name Service (GNS) to provide a mutable reference to a package.
-This can be useful for writing more human readable queries, always querying the latest version of a package, specifying relationships between packages or mutably referencing a package in smart contracts.
+Subgraph IDs can also be associated with a domain name in the Graph Name Service (GNS) to provide a mutable reference to a subgraph.
+This can be useful for writing more human readable queries, always querying the latest version of a subgraph, specifying relationships between subgraphs or mutably referencing a subgraph in smart contracts.

-Deploying a package to a domain also enables discoverability, as explorer UIs will be built on top of the GNS.
+Deploying a subgraph to a domain also enables discoverability, as explorer UIs will be built on top of the GNS.

 ### 1.2.7 Sub-Domains
-An owner of a domain in the GNS may wish to deploy multiple packages to a single domain, and have them exist in separate namespaces.
+An owner of a domain in the GNS may wish to deploy multiple subgraphs to a single domain, and have them exist in separate namespaces.
 Sub-domains enable this use case, and add an optional additional layer of namespacing beyond that already provided by the top level domains.

 ## 1.3 Database Model